 They are openly acknowledging they did collude with the Hillary Clinton on Hillary Clinton's behalf with real evidence known as emails from DNC members asking for dirt on Paul Manafort and Manafort's work from years gone by, not with Russia, but with Ukraine.

-We have we have evidence that matters.
+We have evidence that matters.

 But the same people that have been saying collusion, collusion, they don't ever want to talk about that.